 Manhattan Beach icon Manhattan Beach

-A group of children splash in the surf at Manhattan Beach.
+Beachgoers enjoy the surf at Manhattan Beach.

-Washington Square Arch icon
+Washington Square Fountain icon

-Washington Square Arch icon Washington Square Arch
+Washington Square Fountain icon Washington Square Fountain

 Jackie Robinson Park and Pool icon